remomueller/documentation/macosx/100-prerequisites.md

 ### 103 XCode

 Make sure you have the latest version of XCode installed.
-XCode 6.1.1 or greater for Yosemite, XCode 4.6.3 or greater for Mountain Lion
+XCode 8.0 or greater for Sierra, XCode 6.1.1 or greater for Yosemite, XCode 4.6.3 or greater for Mountain Lion.

 [developer.apple.com/xcode](https://developer.apple.com/xcode)

-#### El Capitan - Install Command Line Tools
+#### El Capitan/Sierra - Install Command Line Tools

 Open Terminal and type: